riboviz/riboviz/docs/prep-riboviz-operation.md

 The reads counts file is a tab-separated values (TSV) file with the following columns:

-* 'SampleName': Name of the sample to which this file belongs.
+* `SampleName`: Name of the sample to which this file belongs.
 This is an empty value if the step was not sample-specific (e.g. demultiplexing a multiplexed FASTQ file).
-* 'Program': Program that wrote the file.
-The special token 'input' denotes input files.
+* `Program`: Program that wrote the file.
+The special token `input` denotes input files.
-* 'File': Path to file.
+* `File`: Path to file.
-* 'NumReads': Number of reads in the file.
+* `NumReads`: Number of reads in the file.
-* 'Description': Human-readable description of the file contents.
+* `Description`: Human-readable description of the file contents.

 The following information is included:

 * Input files: number of reads in the FASTQ files used as inputs.
-* 'cutadapt': number of reads in the FASTQ file output.
-* 'riboviz.tools.demultiplex_fastq': number of reads in the FASTQ files output, as recorded in the 'num_reads.tsv' TSV file output.
+* `cutadapt`: number of reads in the FASTQ file output.
+* `riboviz.tools.demultiplex_fastq`: FASTQ files output by
+  "demultiplex_fastq", using the information in the associated `num_reads.tsv` summary files, or, if these can't be found, the FASTQ files themselves.
-* 'hisat2': number of reads in the SAM file and FASTQ file output.
+* `hisat2`: number of reads in the SAM file and FASTQ file output.
-* 'riboviz.tools.trim_5p_mismatch': number of reads in the SAM file output as recorded in the 'trim_5p_mismatch.tsv' summary file output, or the SAM file itself, if the TSV file cannot be found.
+* `riboviz.tools.trim_5p_mismatch`: number of reads in the SAM file output as recorded in the `trim_5p_mismatch.tsv` summary file output, or the SAM file itself, if the TSV file cannot be found.
-* 'umi_tools dedup': number of reads in the BAM file output.
+* `umi_tools dedup`: number of reads in the BAM file output.

 Here is an example of a read counts file produced when running the vignette: